Foot Anstey can help

 Professionals can and should be held to account for their negligence.
 They are required to meet high standards as well as being concerned to maintain their reputation and business.

-We advise on professional negligence claims against a broad range professionals including: solicitors, accountants, valuers, surveyors, architects and engineers.
+We advise on professional negligence claims against a broad range of professionals including: solicitors, accountants, valuers, surveyors, architects and engineers.

 With a team of 6 Partners and 20 lawyers, Foot Anstey has the breadth of knowledge and depth of expertise to help you recover your losses.
 Our team includes members of the Professional Negligence Lawyers Association.